 Besides helping to meet the objectives of several international institution (see UPF website), the WG7 is also in line with the European Union Key action 12, which is to explore the potential of urban and peri-urban forests, and with the mandate of the European Forum on Urban Forestry (EFUF).
 Indeed, experience gained by the EFUF network needs to be extended to the whole Mediterranean region and the WG7 may ensure this function.

 The Secretariat of the WG is normally led by two coordinators, one representative of the North of the Mediterranean region and one representative of the South/East.
 The role of the Secretariat of the Working Group is to coordinate at regional level the National Focal Points that wish to join and participate in the activities of the group itself.
 The Secretariat of the WG works in close collaboration with the FAO Urban and peri-urban forestry Programme, whose main role is to ensure the coordination and dialogue in the implementation of the activities developed by the group.
 The secretariat for year 2018 is coordinated by:

 The members of the WG meets twice a year to present the outcomes of the ongoing activities, revise the work plan, explore new opportunities for collaborations.
-The next meeting of the Group will be held in Rome (Italy) on 26-27 April 2018.
+The next meeting of the Group will be held in Mantua (Italy) on 26 November 2018, back-to-back with the upcoming 1st World Forum on Urban Forestry (28 November - 01 December 2018, Mantua, Italy).
 Any expert from the Region interested in participating in the event can send an email to: firstname.lastname@example.org